zephyrproject-rtos/zephyr/boards/arm/sam4s_xplained/doc/sam4s_xplained.rst

 The ATSAM4S16C MCU has 2 UARTs and 2 USARTs.
 One of the UARTs (UART0) is connected to the Segger J-Link OB chip (the AT91SAM3U4 is programmed to be Segger J-Link OB).
 Segger J-Link OB brings the UART out as a virtual COM port.
+The section flashing uses the UART from the Segger USB debug connection.

 Programming and Debugging
 *************************